OpenEvalProject/evals/manuscripts/elife-99005/v1/manuscript.md

 Each layer in the model is an abstraction for the layer below it, such that various elements of walking (e.g. joint control, inter-leg coordination) can be integrated through modules.
 Below, we describe each modular component of our model; more details on its derivation and implementation are elaborated in the Methods and materials and Appendices.
 Although the model can turn and side-step, our analysis focuses on forward-walking — the model is driving the fly to walk straight in all simulations, unless otherwise stated.

-## Inter-leg phase coordinator
+### Inter-leg phase coordinator

 To coordinate multi-legged walking, we modeled the step phase of each leg as an oscillator.
 We refer to the left and right legs as L1–3 and R1–3, respectively, where the front legs are L1 and R1.
 The phase coupling of the six-leg oscillators establishes realistic inter-leg coordination.
 We use a Kuramoto oscillator model (Acebrón et al., 2005; Strogatz, 2000) to perform this coordination, as in Proctor and Holmes, 2018; equations and implementation details are in Methods and materials.
-Briefly, the phase coordinator takes the instantaneous phases ϕ from all legs as input, then outputs the desired phases ϕd to all legs.
+Briefly, the phase coordinator takes the instantaneous phases $ϕ$ from all legs as input, then outputs the desired phases $ϕ_{d}$ to all legs.
 These desired phases are synchronized across pairs of legs to maintain a tripod coordination pattern, even when subject to unpredictable perturbations.
 We estimated the phase coupling coefficient among legs from measured 3D joint kinematics of walking flies (Karashchuk et al., 2021).
 Without the phase coordinator, individual trajectory generators would generate realistic kinematics for each leg, but they would not be coordinated with each other.

-## Joint kinematics trajectory generator
+### Joint kinematics trajectory generator

 The trajectory generator layer is responsible for producing realistic 3D joint kinematics of each leg.
 To express the relationships among all leg joint angles, we use an artificial neural network trained to generate angle trajectories.
 The modular design makes it possible to train trajectory generators separately from the inter-leg phase coordinator and optimal controller.
 Ultimately, the optimal controller integrates desired angle trajectories with proprioceptive joint angle feedback to output joint torques to the physical model of each leg.

-As illustrated schematically in Figure 1B, the inputs to the trajectory generator module are desired leg phase ϕd, joint angles θ, joint angular velocities θ˙, and walking speed and direction of the fly.
-The trajectory generator then outputs the leg phase velocity ϕ˙ and desired angular accelerations θ¨d.
-This output is integrated to produce the desired angle and angular velocities θd,θ˙d, which are the inputs to the optimal controller.
+As illustrated schematically in Figure 1B, the inputs to the trajectory generator module are desired leg phase $ϕ_{d}$, joint angles $\theta$, joint angular velocities $\theta˙$, and walking speed and direction of the fly.
+The trajectory generator then outputs the leg phase velocity $ϕ˙$ and desired angular accelerations $\theta¨_{d}$.
+This output is integrated to produce the desired angle and angular velocities $\theta_{d},\theta˙_{d}$, which are the inputs to the optimal controller.

 To train the network from data, we used joint kinematics of flies walking on a spherical treadmill, obtained from tracking 3D joint angles with Anipose (Karashchuk et al., 2021).
 Details on training approach and network properties are described in Methods and materials.
 The walking speed and directions are signals that are not generated from other modules of the model, but are instead external inputs to the trajectory generator computed from the data; biologically, these signals are analogous to descending signals from the fly brain (Simpson, 2024).
 This organization is motivated by the observation that walking velocity and direction have a substantial effect on joint angles, but they do not have a substantial effect on the parameters and outputs of the phase coordinator (e.g. phase offsets), as substantiated in Appendix 1.

-After training and when assembled with the other layers of the model, the trajectory generator receives proprioceptive information on the observed, current state of the leg θ,θ˙, as well as the target desired phase ϕd from the phase coordinator.
-Thus, it generates a time series of desired angles and angular velocities for some future interval and sends this time series θ¨d to the controller; it also estimates the current phase velocity ϕ˙ of the leg, which is passed to the phase coordinator.
+After training and when assembled with the other layers of the model, the trajectory generator receives proprioceptive information on the observed, current state of the leg $\theta,\theta˙$, as well as the target desired phase $ϕ_{d}$ from the phase coordinator.
+Thus, it generates a time series of desired angles and angular velocities for some future interval and sends this time series $\theta¨_{d}$ to the controller; it also estimates the current phase velocity $ϕ˙$ of the leg, which is passed to the phase coordinator.

 In the absence of external perturbations, the trajectory generator produces realistic joint angles similar to those of walking flies, as we show below.
 When challenged with unpredictable external perturbations, the impact on the trajectory generator is mitigated by the optimal controller layer, which attempts to return the actual state to the desired state.
 This control is possible because the controller operates at a higher temporal frequency than the trajectory generator in the model.
 The controller can perform many iterations (and reject disturbances) in between updates to and from the trajectory generator.
 We emphasize that all data used to train the trajectory generator came from experimental conditions without external perturbations.

-## Control and dynamics
+### Control and dynamics

 The optimal controller layer maintains walking kinematics in the presence of sensorimotor delays and helps compensate for external perturbations.
 This design was inspired by optimal control-based models of movements in humans (Todorov and Jordan, 2002; Scott, 2004; Berret et al., 2011).
-At regular intervals, the controller receives a short time series of desired state trajectories θd from the trajectory generator layer.
-The controller then produces the necessary torques τ to track this trajectory for the given leg dynamics.
-External perturbations w, when present, enter through the dynamics and affect the state θ,θ˙; the controller then senses the state and responds accordingly.
+At regular intervals, the controller receives a short time series of desired state trajectories $\theta_{d}$ from the trajectory generator layer.
+The controller then produces the necessary torques $\tau$ to track this trajectory for the given leg dynamics.
+External perturbations $w$, when present, enter through the dynamics and affect the state $\theta,\theta˙$; the controller then senses the state and responds accordingly.

 To design the controller, we first derived dynamical equations for each leg using link-and-joint models (Figure 1C), then linearized these dynamics and designed a linear quadratic regulator (LQR) controller.
 This optimal controller senses the state of the leg via proprioceptive input, then determines the optimal motor output for walking.
 The controller makes use of internal predictive states to accommodate sensory and motor delays.
 A detailed description of the controller derivations can be found in Methods and materials.
 We note that the walking and compensation capabilities of the full models are not contingent upon any specific dynamics or controller formulation; any controller that adequately tracks the trajectory generator would suffice.

-## The model generates realistic walking kinematics
+### The model generates realistic walking kinematics

 The layered model generates 3D walking kinematics that resemble real kinematic data from walking flies (Figure 2).
 Below, we provide qualitative and quantitative comparisons of joint angles, joint angular velocities, and phases of walking both within and across legs.